jshun/ligra/README.md

 2) In binary format.
 This requires five files NAME.config, NAME.vadj, NAME.vidx, NAME.hadj, NAME.hidx, where NAME is chosen by the user.
-The .config file stores nv, mv, nh, and mh in text format.
+The .config file stores *nv*, *mv*, *nh*, and *mh* in text format.
 The .vidx and .hidx files store in binary the offsets for the vertices and hyperedges (the &lt;ov>'s and &lt;oh>'s above).
 The .vadj and .hadj files stores in binary the neighbors (the &lt;ev>'s and &lt;eh>'s above).